PARK SANTIAGO NEIGHBORHOOD ASSOCIATION BY-LAWS

 If a quorum is not reached, NO ASSOCIATION business can be conducted.
-Under exceptional circumstances when there is an urgent need, quorum may be established and a vote taken via electronic media.
+The acceptable motion is to “adjourn to the next scheduled meeting.”
+Under exceptional circumstances when there is an urgent need, quorum may be established, and a vote taken via electronic media.

 Section 2: Executive Board

-Two of the current Executive officers must be present.
-The secretary or the Secretary’s designated alternate must be present to take minutes.
-“Current Executive officer” is defined as any officer who has not missed two or more consecutive general board meetings.
+Two current Executive Board members must be present.
+The Secretary or a General Board member must be present to take minutes.
+“Current” is defined as any Executive Board member who has not missed two or more consecutive general board meetings.

 Section 3: General Board

 50% of all current Quad Reps must be present.
-“Current Quad Rep” is defined as any elected or appointed Quad Rep who has not missed two or more consecutive board meetings.
+“Current ” is defined as any Quad Rep who has not missed two or more consecutive board meetings.
 Quad Reps who cannot be present may send an alternate of their choice up to twice per year.
 The alternate must reside in their quad and be at least 18 years of age.
-The Quad Rep must inform all executive board members, in writing (such as by text or email), about their choice of alternate at least one hour prior to the meeting.
+The Quad Rep must inform all Executive Board members in writing (such as by text or email) about their choice of alternate at least one hour prior to the meeting.

 Section 4: Association General Meeting

 Those present at the meeting provided that notice of the meeting was given by newsletter, hand‑delivered flyer, or reasonable electronic means 14 days before the meeting date to all residents.

 ARTICLE XIX EXECUTIVE OR GENERAL BOARD REPLACEMENT